 Given that the best business credit cards for hotels come with different features and benefits, it’s important that you compare your options based on your specific requirements.

 Check whether the group of hotels you favor offers a co-branded business credit card.
-For example, businesses that frequently stay at properties within the Hilton portfolio might benefit by getting the American Express Hilton Honors Business Card, while businesses that tend to frequent Hyatt hotels may want to consider the Chase World of Hyatt Business Credit Card.
+For example, businesses that frequently stay at properties within the Hilton portfolio might benefit by getting the Hilton Honors American Express Business Card, while businesses that tend to frequent Hyatt hotels may want to consider the World of Hyatt Credit Card Business Credit Card.

 While the top hotel business credit cards offer a variety of benefits, they tend to come with annual fees.
-For instance, the American Express Marriott Bonvoy Business Card comes with a $125 annual fee, and you need to pay an annual fee of $95 if you get the Amex Hilton Honors Business Card.
+For instance, the Marriott Bonvoy Business® American Express® Card comes with a $125 annual fee, and you need to pay an annual fee of $95 if you get the Amex Hilton Honors Business Card.

 Cards from this category commonly offer spend-based welcome bonuses.
 For example, the welcome offer that comes with the Amex Marriott Bonvoy Business Card lets you earn 75,000 bonus Marriott Bonvoy points if you spend $3,000 on purchases in the first three months.